HernanCote/rule-of-thumb/README.md

 ```

-You may find that the project encounters an error before executing the solution pipeline given that there are some environment variables that you first need to set called.
+You may find that the project encounters an error before executing the solution pipeline given that there are some environment variables that you first need to set up.

-So first set:
+First set:

 ```
 For mac: